 - Select LOCATION, ORDER and PAY with on-campus dining plan, Spartan Cash or debit/credit card

-What locations will serve as mobile order pickup locations in fall 2021?
+What locations will serve as mobile order pickup locations in spring semester 2022?

 - Holmes Dining Hall